Two weeks.

 How you explain yourself today

 We look at how your team describes the company - in pitches, on the website, in sales conversations.
-This is the starting point: what story are you actually telling?
+What story are you actually telling?

 How the market sees you